Doula and Birth Photography Services

 C: Communicating with you about updates and relevant details about your pregnancy or doctor/midwife visits.
 Plus, listening to your concerns or fears and providing reassurance or encouragement or other emotional support, as needed, via messaging or phone calls.

 D: Meeting to discuss your wishes for labor and birth, creating your birth plan, guidance with packing your birth bag, possibly teaching spinning babies exercises, practicing labor positions, getting familiar with the Kaya birth stool, the rebozo and the TENS unit, if desired, answering any questions you may have, and helping you feel prepared for what to expect during your delivery.
-These items will be covered during scheduled pre-natal meetings, during your last trimester.
+These items will be covered during scheduled pre-natal meetings, usually during your last trimester.

 createher-stock-pretty-work-4 (1).jpg